Violence in Our Schools

 THOSE WHO DIED:

-Source: The (Hot Springs) Sentinel-Record - Gunman Slays Two in Classroom; The (Hot Springs) Sentinel-Record - Deaths Seem Senseless; The (Hot Springs) Sentinel-Record - Love Sentenced to Life Without Parole
+Source: The (Hot Springs) Sentinel-Record - Gunman Slays Two in Classroom; The (Hot Springs) Sentinel-Record - Deaths Seem Senseless; The (Hot Springs) Sentinel-Record - Love Sentenced to Life Without Parole; EMT Craig 'Lumpy' Lemke

 University of Wisconsin-Madison, Madison, Wisconsin